The Team and Introverts

 So, just from what I have said, you can see that extroverts and introverts have a good chance to see the Team differently.
 Of course, any two people can see the Team differently, but an extrovert and an introvert, being less likely to explicitly talk about it, are more likely to remain with differences after some time.
 Or more differences.

 Now, contrary to what some people think, introverts do not always like to be alone.
+They like and enjoy friendships with people they know well.
 But they tend to want to manage their ‘together’ time and their ‘alone’ time in a different way than an extrovert would.

 Similarly, introverts tend to take longer to ‘get to know’ the other team members (if they didn’t before).
-And tend to not ‘open up’ in the Team until they have ‘gotten to know’ them.
+And tend to not ‘open up’ in the Team until they have ‘gotten to know’ them all.

 Also, some strong introverts are more likely never to have been on a good Team before.
 For example, they may not have been on a successful sports team.
 This can of course happen with an extrovert too, but I think it is somewhat less likely.
 If you do not have the tacit knowledge of a good Team, it is harder to assist in forming a good Team.